Overparameterized Linear Regression under Adversarial Attacks: Adversarial robustness of linear models

 where $\xi \in \R$ and $u\in \R^m$ are mutually independent noise variables.
 Moreover, $\xi \sim \N(0, \sigma_{\xi}^2)$ and $u \sim \N\left(0, I_m\right)$.
 We consider the features in the latent space to be isotropic and normal $z_i = \N\left(0, I_d\right)$.
 To facilitate the analysis, we choose $W$ such that its columns are orthogonal, $W^\trnsp W = \frac{m}{d} I_d$, where the factor $ \frac{m}{d}$ is introduced to guarantee that the signal-to-noise ratio of the feature vector $x$ (i.e. $\frac{\|W z_i\|_2^2}{\|u_i\|_2^2}$) is kept constant.

 This model is related to the other setups we have presented so far.
 The weak feature example (Section~\ref{sec:unidimensional-latent-space}) is a special case of this model class with $\theta = 1$, $\sigma_{\xi} = 0$, and $W~=~1$.
-Moreover, this latent model can actually be written as in Eq.~\eqref{eq:linear-data-model}, as we show in the Supplementary Material Section~\ref{sec:latent-model-extension}.
+Moreover, this latent model can actually be written as in Eq.~\eqref{eq:linear-data-model}, as we show in the Supplementary Material, Section~\ref{sec:latent-model-extension}.

 Assume a training dataset $\{(x_i, y_i)\}_{i=1}^n$ generated using the above procedure.
-To this data we fit a linear model $\hat{\beta} x_i$ using the minimum-norm solution.
+To this data, we fit a linear model $\mhat{\beta} x_i$ using the minimum-norm solution.
 Most of the arguments we presented for the isotropic case can be reused here.
 Asymptotics from~\citet{hastie_surprises_2019} are available in the Supplementary Material.
-From our non-asymptotic analysis in the isotropic case we obtained $\|\hat{\beta}\|_2 = \bigO\left(\frac{1}{\sqrt{m/n}}\right)$, the same rate is obtained here.
-See Supplementary Material Section~\ref{sec:latent-model-extension}.
+From our non-asymptotic analysis in the isotropic case we obtained $\|\mhat{\beta}\|_2 = \bigO\left(\frac{1}{\sqrt{m/n}}\right)$, the same rate is obtained here.
+See Supplementary Material, Section~\ref{sec:latent-model-extension}.

 If again, we allow the input to be scaled, i.e. $\tilde{x}_i = \frac{1}{\eta(m)} x_i$, a similar analysis shows that the factors $\eta(m) = \sqrt{m}$ and $\eta(m) = \sqrt{\log(m)}$ would correspond to keeping $\E{x}{\|x\|_2}$ and $\E{x}{\|x\|_\infty}$ constant, respectively.
-In Figure~\ref{fig:latent-l2-and-linf} we illustrate the results for the two scalings and a fixed latent dimension $d = 20$.
-We observe that the adversarial $\ell_2$ risk, for both input scalings, continuously decrease in the overparameterized region and achieve better results there than in the underparameterized region.
-The adversarial $\ell_\infty$ risk, on the other hand, presents quite a different behavior depending on the scaling.
-For $\eta(m) = \sqrt{m}$ it displays a linear growth with the number of parameters in the overparameterized region, while it remains basically constant in the case $\eta(m) = \sqrt{\log(m)}$.
-Figure~\ref{fig:three-types-of-risk} is an illustration of this same setting where we also include the standard risk in the same plot (scaling $\eta(m) = \sqrt{m}$).
-Additional results are presented in Supplementary Material Section~\ref{sec:latent-model-extension}.
+In Fig.~\ref{fig:latent-l2-and-linf} we illustrate the results for the two scaling and a fixed latent dimension $d = 20$.
+We observe that the adversarial $\ell_2$-risk, for both input scalings, continuously decreases in the overparameterized region and achieves better results there than in the underparameterized region.
+The adversarial $\ell_\infty$-risk, on the other hand, presents quite a different behavior depending on the scaling.
+For $\eta(m) = \sqrt{m}$ it displays a linear growth with the number of parameters in the overparameterized region, while it remains basically constant when $\eta(m) = \sqrt{\log(m)}$.
+Fig.~\ref{fig:three-types-of-risk} is an illustration of this same setting where we also include the standard risk in the same plot (scaling $\eta(m) = \sqrt{m}$).
+Additional results are presented in Supplementary Material, Section~\ref{sec:latent-model-extension}.